 Lemon Pepper Spaghetti

-Cook the spaghetti until al dente according to packet instructions.
+- Cook the spaghetti until al dente according to package instructions.

-While the pasta is cooking, heat the olive oil in a large skillet over medium heat.
+- While the pasta is cooking, heat the olive oil in a large skillet over medium heat.
 Sauté the kale until the leaves just start to soften, about 5 minutes.
-Add the garlic, red pepper flakes, salt and paper and continue cooking until fragrant, about 1 minute.
+Add the garlic, red pepper flakes, salt, pepper and lemon zest.
+Continue cooking until fragrant, about 1 minute.
 Then add the lemon juice.

-Use tongs to transfer the spaghetti from the pot to the skillet.
-Toss to coat in the olive oil mixture.
-Stir in the lemon zest and pecorino cheese.
+- Use tongs to transfer the spaghetti from the pot to the skillet with the kale.
+Toss to coat in the olive oil.
+Stir in the pecorino cheese.